Stand with Ukraine flag

 • Commands - commands for collecting additional statistics (to add a new command, press the “Add command” button):

-• Timeout - timeout for command execution;
+• Timeout (in seconds) - timeout for command execution.

 • Command - the result of the command will be used as the value of the client attribute (for example “/bin/sh -c ipconfig getifaddr en0”).